sudar/Arduino-Makefile/README.md

-In order to use Arduino libraries installed in the user's sketchbook folder (the standard location for custom libraries when using the Arduino IDE), you need to set the `ARDUNIO_SKETCHBOOK` variable to point to this directory.
+In order to use Arduino libraries installed in the user's sketchbook folder (the standard location for custom libraries when using the Arduino IDE), you need to set the `ARDUINO_SKETCHBOOK` variable to point to this directory.
 By default it is set to `$HOME/sketchbook`.

 ## Notes from Sudar